Shopify/pitchfork/README.md

 ## Relation to Unicorn

-Pitchfork initially started as a Unicorn patch, however some of Unicorn features as well as Unicorn policy of supporting extremely old Ruby version made it challenging.
+Pitchfork initially started as a Unicorn patch, however some Unicorn features as well as the Unicorn policy of supporting extremely old Ruby version made it challenging.

 Forking was the occasion to significantly reduce the complexity.